ry4ngch/VBA-Stack/README.md

 This repository contains a collection of VBA subroutines and functions developed for engineering applications.
 The code is designed to automate calculations and enhance the functionality of Excel spreadsheets used in various engineering tasks.

-Majority of the VBA functions and subroutines in this repository were utilized in the development of a calculation program for ASME VIII, Div.
-1. This program integrates with Power Query (M Language) for efficient data wrangling and analysis
+Most of the VBA functions and subroutines in this repository were utilized in the development of a calculation program for ASME VIII, Div.
+1. This program integrates with Power Query (M Language) for efficient data wrangling and analysis.

+While the majority of the functions were personally developed, some of the VBA code was contributed by others in the community.

 ## Purpose